Bengali Language Movement (Manbhum): Post Movement Effect

 As an effect of this agitation a commission named "State Reorganization Commission" was set up by the Central government on 23 December 1953.
 The Commission held hearing in Manbhum district on 5 February 1955 and submitted its report on 10 October 1955.
-In its report the commission proposed the formation of a new district "Purulia", primarily dominated by Bengali speaking people to West Bengal from erstwhile Manbhum district of Bihar.The new Purulia district comprised 19 Police stations from the then Manbhum district.
-But as a Special request from TISCO the then Chief minister of West Bengal, Dr. Bidhan Chndra Roy gave consent for accession of three police stations (Patamda, Ichagarh and Chandil) to the Bihar.
+In its report the commission proposed the formation of a new district "Purulia", primarily dominated by Bengali speaking people to West Bengal from erstwhile Manbhum district of Bihar.
+Subsequently, the proposal to merge West Bengal with Bihar was withdrawn.
+The "Bengal-Bihar Border Boundary" Bill was passed in the Parliament on 17 August 1956, and in the Rajya Sabha on 28 August 1956.
+The new Purulia district comprised 19 police stations from the then Manbhum district.
+But as a special request from TISCO the then chief minister of West Bengal, Dr. Bidhan Chndra Roy gave consent for accession of three police stations (Patamda, Ichagarh and Chandil) to the Bihar.
 After bifurcation of Bihar, those three region became part of Jharkhand state.